christophercrouzet/gorilla/doc/tutorial.rst

 ----------------

-In the case where patches need to be created dynamically, meaning that the patch source objects and/or destinations are only to be known at runtime, then it is possible to directly use the :class:`Patch` class.
+In the case where patches need to be created dynamically, meaning that the patch source objects and/or destinations are not known until runtime, then it is possible to directly use the :class:`Patch` class.

 .. code-block:: python